MakrooOwais/RPS_Probability_Model/README.md

+# Rock-Paper-Scissors Model using Markov Chain

+The `player` function implements a simple Rock-Paper-Scissors (RPS) strategy based on a Markov Chain model.
+In this strategy, the function uses the opponent's previous move and the player's previous move to predict the opponent's next move and chooses the counter move to that prediction.
+The model keeps track of the opponent's behavior and adjusts its prediction accordingly, aiming to outsmart the opponent and win the game.

+## How the Model Works

+1. The `player` function maintains three possible moves: "R" for Rock, "P" for Paper, and "S" for Scissors.

+2. When the function is called for the first time, it randomly selects one of the moves as the initial guess.

+3. On subsequent calls, the `player` function receives the opponent's previous move as `prev_play`, and it uses this information to update the opponent's move history.

+4. The model uses a dictionary called `model` to keep track of the frequency of the opponent's next move given the previous round state (combination of the opponent's move and player's move).

+5. The function keeps track of the opponent's move history and player's move history in lists called `opponent_history` and `player_history`, respectively.
+It also defines a `memory` variable to limit the history length.

+6. The function loops through the opponent's move history and updates the `model` dictionary by counting the occurrences of each next move for a specific state.

+7. The current state is calculated as `state = prev_play + player_history[-1]`, representing the opponent's previous move and the player's previous move.

+8. The function predicts the opponent's next move by looking up the most frequent response to the current state in the `model` dictionary.

+9. The function then selects the counter move to the opponent's predicted move.
+For example, if the prediction is "P" (Paper), the counter move is "S" (Scissors).

+10. The selected move is returned as the function's output, and it is also added to the player's move history for future use.

+## Usage and Strategy

+The `player` function can be used as a strategy for playing Rock-Paper-Scissors against an opponent.
+The Markov Chain model analyzes the opponent's past moves and tries to anticipate the next move, allowing the player to choose a counter move.
+By doing so, the function aims to gain an advantage over the opponent and increase the chances of winning the game.

+## Note

+It's important to understand that this strategy is not foolproof, and its effectiveness may vary depending on the opponent's playing style.
+While Markov Chain models can offer reasonable predictions based on past behavior, they do not guarantee victory in every scenario.
+Winning at Rock-Paper-Scissors often involves a combination of strategies, psychology, and randomness.

 ### Assignment

 For this challenge, you will create a program to play Rock, Paper, Scissors.
 A program that picks at random will usually win 50% of the time.
 To pass this challenge your program must play matches against four different bots, winning at least 60% of the games in each match.